3drobotics/solodevguide/book/uploading.md

 source ./env/bin/activate
 ```

 We want to configure our environment to not compile any C extensions.
-We can do this simply in our virtual environment with this incantation:
+We can do this simply in our virtual environment with this command:

 ```sh
 echo 'import sys; import distutils.core; s = distutils.core.setup; distutils.core.setup = (lambda s: (lambda **kwargs: (kwargs.__setitem__("ext_modules", []), s(**kwargs))))(s)' > env/lib/python2.7/site-packages/distutils.pth